jm-merchan/terraform-google-tfegke/readme.md

 ## Notes

 - This module is intended for demonstration and testing purposes.
 For production, review security and permissions carefully.
-- You must pre-create the external DNS zone in your GCP project.

 <!-- END_TF_DOCS -->